philipp-baumann/simplerspec.opus/README.md

 ``` r
 struct_data_metadata(data_root = here("data", "spectra", "2018-BDM"))
 ```

-This condensed integrity test verifies whether both metadata and data are complete, for each of the dates separately.

 This final check ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.